genie9/elk-stack-ansible-setup/README.md

-# Elk-stack anf filebeat vagrant-ansible setup
+# Elk-stack and Filebeat vagrant-ansible setup

 This is a setup of an ELK-stack version 6.6 with Filebeat on separate virtual machines.
 Communication between Logstash and Filebeat servers is secured with ssl_certificates.
 In this setup the certificate authority is self generated.